The Art of Stakeholder Relations for Better Business Outcomes

-Regardless of the type of organisation, when ongoing stakeholder relations are running with ease, you’ll be doing less fire-fighting with fewer interruptions.
+Regardless of the type of organisation, when proactive and ongoing stakeholder relations are running with ease, you’ll be doing less fire-fighting with fewer interruptions.
 You’ll be proactively managing issues before they arise, rather than putting out fires as they occur.

 So where do you start your stakeholder relations, particularly if you’ve never heard of ‘stakeholders’ before?
 Let’s start at the beginning and go from there…